Have you ever wondered why every ecommerce article begins with a section highlighting the importance of knowing your customers?

 Key To Create A Product That Your Customers Will Love

 Present-day customers are already victims of choice overload.
 That goes without saying that they have high expectations too.
-Data-driven companies use data to know about their customer's likes/dislikes and buying preferences, making it easier for them to create products that their customers will truly love.
+Data-driven companies use data to know about their customers ' likes/dislikes and buying preferences, making it easier for them to create products that their customers will truly love.

 Clear Pricing Strategies

 Your ecommerce sales strategy is incomplete without a clear and comprehensive pricing strategy.
 If your prices are too high, you'll end up losing lots of potential customers who'll switch to your competitors offering better pricing strategies.
+Here are the 15 Psychological Pricing Hacks you can use to improve your pricing strategy.

 So yes, pricing matters.